 Dottie probably thinks it was a conspiracy created by the dead sailors’ families to get insurance money, but either way we’re turning south none too soon.
 We don’t want to become a summer dive spot.

 We’ve now spent time in dozens of small towns that nobody from Texas or Tennessee ever heard of.
 Most of them have a certain charm, but a few really stand out as spectacularly cool.
 Clayton, New York, is one of those.
 Harbor Springs, Michigan—where we’ve spent the last two days—is another one.
 Part of that is the Walstrom Marina, which although buried behind a crowd of moored boats, kayakers, wind-surfers and the like, is quite accommodating.
-Plus the vintage sign says they cater to the high-class types and those with hay fever.
+Plus the vintage sign says they cater to high-class clientele and those with hay fever.
 We don’t have hay fever, so figure that makes us high-class.

 They even loaned us the marina GEM car (which was just 2 seats shorter than Pearl from Rock Hall, Maryland.)
 Unfortunately, the car broke down 20 minutes and a couple of miles into the trip around town.
 The marina guy who came and rescued us from under the tree later said it was a bad battery, but Brent was driving so nobody really knows for sure.

 Our dear friend Deb Sydenham strongly recommended a visit to Tom’s Mom’s Cookies, so the one of us who likes cookies stopped by during our stroll through town.
 Apparently the cookies are delicious, and in fact they ship them around the world so the claim of being “world famous” is closer to being true than the same claim by, say, Harold’s Fish & Chips in Killarney.
 Although Deb is married to our good friend Tom, we assume her suggestion was based on the cookies rather than on some undisclosed in-law relationship with Tom’s Mom.